-As such, it forms a key component of the Sustainable Finance Action Plan, which aims to promote sustainable investment across the 27-nation bloc, and the Sustainable Finance Disclosure Regulation, which aims to make the sustainability profile of funds more comparable and better understood by end-investors.
+As such, it forms a key component of the EU’s Sustainable Finance Action Plan, which aims to promote sustainable investment across the 27-nation bloc, and the EU’s Sustainable Finance Disclosure Regulation (SFDR), which aims to make the sustainability profile of strategies more comparable and better understood by end-investors.

-The taxonomy states that only activities which substantially contribute to one or more of six environmental objectives should be defined as being green.
-These are climate change mitigation; climate change adaption; protecting marine and water resources; transitioning to a circular economy; preventing pollution; and protecting or restoring biodiversity and ecosystems.
+The Taxonomy states that only activities which substantially contribute to one or more of six environmental objectives should be defined as being green.
+These are climate change mitigation; climate change adaption; protecting marine and water resources; transitioning to a circular economy; preventing pollution; and protecting and restoring biodiversity and ecosystems.

 Large listed companies incorporated in the EU are required to report which part of their revenue and expenditure is in line with the Taxonomy.
 These corporate disclosures are being introduced in two phases.
 In 2022, companies began disclosing the percentage of revenues and expenditure in economic activities that are listed in the Taxonomy (i.e. eligible activities) as contributing to the climate change mitigation and climate change adaptation objectives.

 From 2023 onwards, companies must also assess whether these eligible activities also comply with the Taxonomy’s technical screening criteria (i.e. aligned activities) covering all six environmental objectives.

 The technical screening criteria set a high bar on the environmental performance that activities must meet in order to evidence their substantial contribution to an environmental objective, and demonstrate that they do not significantly harm any other objective.
 As a result, there is the possibility that the percentages of Taxonomy-aligned figures that will be reported in 2023 are lower than the Taxonomy-eligible figures disclosed in 2022.

 Changes under SFDR Level II